github/site-policy/Policies/omnibuilds-terms-of-service.md

 You may not scrape OmniBuilds for spamming purposes, including for the purposes of selling OmniBuilds users' personal information, such as to recruiters, headhunters, and job boards.

-All use of OmniBuilds data gathered through scraping must comply with the [OmniBuilds Privacy Statement](https://omnibuilds.com/site/privacy).

 #### 6. Privacy
 Misuse of OmniBuilds Users' Personal Information is prohibited.